rakib-shahid/R6Siege-Settings-App/README.md

 there are probably quite a few but it works for me ¯\\_ (ツ) _/¯

-The window *really* does not like to be resized so be nice to it and leave it how it is
+~~The window *really* does not like to be resized so be nice to it and leave it how it is~~ The window is no longer resizable

 issues may arise when providing invalid inputs for multipliers but it is untested